TheMonk2121/ai-dev-tasks/200_naming-conventions.md

 <!-- MODULE_REFERENCE: 103_memory-context-workflow.md -->
 <!-- MODULE_REFERENCE: 400_deployment-environment-guide.md -->

+## Category Table (Accepted Exceptions & Deferrals)

+The three‑digit prefix is the default.
+The following categories are accepted exceptions (no rename required) or deferrals (tracked in backlog; rename not urgent).
+Use this table during PR review to triage naming warnings without churn.

+- Accepted (no rename)
+  - Root entrypoints: `README.md`, `LICENSE.md`
+  - External or generated docs referenced by tooling (kept as‑is)
+  - Archived/historical under `600_archives/**` and `docs/legacy/**`

+- Deferred (rename later via B‑064)
+  - System overviews predating the current scheme: `docs/ARCHITECTURE.md` (archived overview)
+  - Legacy config reference: `docs/CONFIG_REFERENCE.md` (archived; canonical moved to `202_setup-requirements.md`)
+  - Third‑party status files: `dspy-rag-system/docs/CURRENT_STATUS.md`
+  - Research helper indices under `docs/research/**` (papers, articles, tutorials)

+Reviewer guidance
+- If a file matches “Accepted”, do not request a rename.
+- If a file matches “Deferred”, allow merge and, if useful, add a note to B‑064 with the path.
+- Do not rename files in `600_archives/**` or `docs/legacy/**`.

 - **400-499**: Architecture and overview (system overview, project overview, context priority guide)
 - **500+**: Research and meta-documentation (completion summaries, research notes, benchmarks)